 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-If record-setting rains left your basement or neighborhood with a lot of standing water, it’s time to think about protecting your health while you’re drying out.
-Michael Vernon, DrPH, an epidemiologist and Director of Infection Prevention and Control at NorthShore, answers our questions about staying healthy after a flood.
+If the rainy weather has left your basement or neighborhood with a lot of standing water, it’s time to think about protecting your health while you’re drying out.

 How do I know if the water in my flooded basement is contaminated?It’s difficult to know if flooded basement water is contaminated with sewage or if it’s simply rainwater.
 To play it safe, you should assume it’s contaminated.
 Wear protective gear – rubber boots, gloves, masks, etc… - before stepping into any standing water.
 And always make sure the electricity is turned off first.

 Can flood water cause diarrheal disease?Yes, depending on what’s in it, such as sewage, bacteria or chemicals from supplies in your home that were inadvertently dumped into the water.
 To stay safe, always wash your hands after having contact with floodwaters or items taken from the water, even if you’re wearing protective gloves.
 Do not allow children to play in floodwaters or to play with contaminated toys that have not been disinfected.